 For a long time it was my dream to visit the state of Oaxaca.
-I imagined the day I would visit the place I had so much heard about and taste its delicious food, of which I only knew what we get in Mexico City through some restaurants and fondas.
+I imagined the day I would visit the place I had so much heard about and taste its delicious food.
+So far, I had only taste what we get in Mexico City through some restaurants and fondas.
 Finally, last year I decided to visit the Green Antequera (as the city is also known because of the green stone that was used to build many of its buildings) for day of the dead, one of the best times of the year to learn more about local traditions around Mexico.

 I was in Oaxaca city for 6 days in which I enjoyed its colonial architecture, blessed climate, and delicious gastronomy.
-During that visit I also visited some places outside of the city such as Monte Alban, Hierve el agua and Tule (I’ll write about these places in the near future).
+During that time I also visited some places outside of the city such as Monte Alban, Hierve el agua and Tule.
 I can say with all certainty that this was my favorite trip last year.
-I’ve been back to Oaxaca three times already since that first visit and am planning to be traveling here very often this year.
+I’ve been back to Oaxaca three times already since that first visit.
+This year I have several trips to the state already planned.

 Oaxaca is known internationally for its ethnic diversity.
 The most important ethnic groups of the state are Zapotecos, Mixtecos, Mazatecos and Mixes.
 Several smaller groups are scattered throughout the state and are an important part of the state’s cultural diversity.

-In spite of this diversity, the word Oaxaca doesn’t come from any of these groups languages.
-Oaxaca comes from the Nahuatl Huaxyacac, that means the place of huajes (a tree from the Leucaena family that grows in the area).
-This name was given to the region by the Mexica (Aztecs) conquerors that arrived during the 15th century.
+In spite of this diversity, the word Oaxaca doesn’t come from any of these groups’ languages.
+It comes from the Nahuatl Huaxyacac, that means the place of huajes (a tree from the Leucaena family that grows in the area).
+This name was given to the region by the Mexica (Aztecs) conquerors who arrived during the 15th century.
 Spanish conquistadores adapted the word to the current word: Oaxaca.

 The city and state of Oaxaca have enchanted me that I am dedicating a section of this blog to its different regions, culture, peoples and gastronomy.
 There is so much to write about this wonderful and beautiful state.
 This is only the beginning so please stay tuned!